cleansurfer/Software-design-develop-principals/README.md

 # Software-design-develop-principals
-Me and my team designed a documentary and UML diagrams of a new software\application developing process called TimeTact.
+I designed a documentary and UML diagrams of a new software\application developing process called TimeTact.